 NFT investors face two areas of legal issues: copyright law and tax law.
 Copyright law protects the creator’s rights in computer code, as well as art, music, and other creative works.
-Tax law is implicated whenever you buy, sell, or invest in anything.
+Tax law is involved whenever you buy, sell, or invest in anything.

 When buying or investing in an NFT, it is absolutely essential to understand what it is you are buying – in other word, what “bundle of rights” are you getting in exchange for your cash?
 In the physical world, when you buy an asset like a painting or a car, you are at least getting the physical thing.
 In the all-digital world of NFTs, it gets a little bit complex.

 Under U.S. copyright law, the creator of art, music, movie, or other creative work owns the copyright, which attaches at the moment of creation.
 Transferring the physical object alone does not necessarily transfer the copyright with it – a written agreement transferring copyright is required to separate the creator from the copyright.
-In other words, the physical work and the copyright to that work are separate.
+In other words, the physical work and the copyright to that work are distinct and separate.
 NFTs are no different – the fact that the work is digital or consists of computer code does not matter.
 There is still the ownership of the original work (piece of code) and the copyright to that work.
 Do not assume that you are buying the copyright to the NFT when you purchase it on an online auction site unless there is a specific agreement to assign the copyright to the buyer.

 If you bought an NFT without the copyright, you essentially bought a unique piece of computer code that you cannot display, duplicate, or republish without the original creator’s permission.
 You need the copyright to reproduce, copy, license, and otherwise do pretty much anything with the NFT.
 Creating derivative works based on the NFT likewise requires the copyright.
 In short, know what you are actually buying, as copyright gets particularly complex in the digital world.
 An attorney may be needed to review the agreements, especially if the transaction involves a substantial sum of money.

 The IRS issued guidance as far back as 2014 that cryptocurrency is taxed like property and subject to capital gains tax.
 But there has been no guidance on taxing NFTs.
-Because NFTs and cryptocurrency rely on the same underlying blockchain technology, it is likely that NFTs will also be taxed like property and subject to capital gains.
+Because NFTs and cryptocurrency rely on the same underlying blockchain technology, it is likely that NFTs will also be taxed like property and subject to capital gains tax.
 That means if you buy an NFT for U.S. Dollars, you do not pay tax on that transaction (unless a state decides to enact a sales tax on digital assets).
 But when you sell that NFT in exchange for cash or cryptocurrency, or trade it for another NFT, you have a taxable event.
 Any “gain” will be treated as reportable taxable income.

 It can get especially complex if you involve cryptocurrency in the transaction.
 Some NFTs can only be purchased in exchange for a specific token – for example, virtual real estate in Decentraland can be purchased only for MANA tokens, which are an Ethereum token.
 The price of the MANA token fluctuates, just like the price of BTC or ETH or DOGE.
 If you pay cash for MANA, that transaction is not taxable.
 But then when you exchange MANA for an NFT, you are “selling” the MANA, taking a capital gain or loss, and then acquiring the NFT at the market price, which establishes the NFT’s cost basis for future transactions.
 When you sell the NFT for cash, you have a capital gain based on the difference between the cost basis and the sale price.
 But if you trade the NFT for another NFT or for Bitcoin, you again have a double tax event because you are selling “property” (subject to capital gain at the time of exchange) and acquiring “property” (subject to capital gains at the time of subsequent sale or exchange) at the same time.
 This is why good record keeping is an absolute must and is especially critical if you are engaging in a large number of transactions.